 As promised at Google's recent event, textbooks have arrived in the Play Store.
 They have been tacked on as a sub-section of Play Books, not a completely new area of the store.
 At present, there is no way to filter within textbooks only, but search seems to work fairly well for finding books on a particular subject.

 Both rentals and purchases are showing up in the store, but most books are only offering one or the other.
 Read More

 Get excited, students - textbooks are coming to the Play Store next month, so you can get gouged digitally rather than in your university book store.
 This morning at an event which also featured the new Nexus 7 and Chromkey, Google announced that you'll soon be able to get some of those gigantic hardback tomes in eBook form on the Play Store, and they will presumably be viewable through the existing Play Books app.
 Read More

 Amazon has been busy working on software updates for its line of Kindle Fire devices, and the latest versions of the software for each device are now available to download.

 For each device, the update provides enhancements for viewing textbooks, with the 2nd generation Fire and the Fire HD 7" getting "X-Ray for Textbooks".
 This feature allows users to access the most important terms and concepts, with glossary definitions and links to relevant pages within books.
 Read More

 Amazon has just launched the Amazon Student app for Android, providing students with an easy way to shop for textbooks, electronics, apparel, and all the other gear they need to survive their college year.

 In addition to browsing and buying stuff, the app also features a barcode scanner that gives students a chance to compare prices on anything they intend to buy from a brick and mortar store.
-The scanner also allows students to scan their old textbooks, games, DVDs, and a million other eligible products to see their current trade-in value.
 Read More